danchoi/sphinxesc/README.md

 @(tag_list) fox tango 7/11    @tag_list fox tango 7 11      @tag_list fox tango 7 11      PASS
 @(tag_list) AND               @tag_list AND                 @tag_list AND                 PASS
 @other_field AND              other field AND               other field AND               PASS
+hello & @other_field AND      hello &  other field AND      hello &  other field AND      PASS
 ```